-- sales or potential sales of substantial amounts of our common stock; - delay or failure in initiating or completing pre-clinical or clinical trials or unsatisfactory results of these trials; - · announcements about us or about our competitors, including clinical trial results, regulatory approvals or new product introductions; - · developments concerning our licensors or product manufacturers; - litigation and other developments relating to our patents or other proprietary rights or those of our competitors; - conditions in the pharmaceutical or biotechnology industries; - governmental regulation and legislation; - · variations in our anticipated or actual operating results; and - change in securities analysts' estimates of our performance, or our failure to meet analysts' expectations.
+- sales or potential sales of substantial amounts of our Common Stock; - delay or failure in initiating or completing pre-clinical or clinical trials or unsatisfactory results of these trials; - announcements about us or about our competitors, including clinical trial results, regulatory approvals or new product introductions; - · developments concerning our licensors, product manufacturers or our ability to produce TSO; - litigation and other developments relating to our patents or other proprietary rights or those of our competitors; - conditions in the pharmaceutical or biotechnology industries; - governmental regulation and legislation; - · variations in our anticipated or actual operating results; and - change in securities analysts' estimates of our performance, or our failure to meet analysts' expectations.

 Many of these factors are beyond our control.
 The stock markets in general, and the market for pharmaceutical and biotechnological companies in particular, have historically experienced extreme price and volume fluctuations.
 These fluctuations often have been unrelated or disproportionate to the operating performance of these companies.
-These broad market and industry factors could reduce the market price of our common stock, regardless of our actual operating performance.
+These broad market and industry factors could reduce the market price of our Common Stock, regardless of our actual operating performance.

-Sales of a substantial number of shares of our common stock, or the perception that such sales may occur, may adversely impact the price of our common stock.
+Sales of a substantial number of shares of our Common Stock, or the perception that such sales may occur, may adversely impact the price of our Common Stock.

-Almost all of our 24.4 million outstanding shares of common stock, as well as a substantial number of shares of our common stock underlying outstanding warrants, are available for sale in the public market, either pursuant to Rule 144 under the Securities Act or an effective registration statement.
-Sales of a substantial number of shares of our common stock, or the perception that such sales may occur, may adversely impact the price of our common stock.
+Almost all of our 31,901,334 outstanding shares of Common Stock as of August 2, 2013, as well as a substantial number of shares of our Common Stock underlying outstanding warrants, are available for sale in the public market, either pursuant to Rule 144 under the Securities Act of 1933, as amended, or the Securities Act, or an effective registration statement.
+We sold 3,361 shares of our Common Stock resulting in net proceeds to us of \$19,000 in 2012 and, from January 1, 2013 through to August 2, 2013, we sold 7,105,567 shares of our Common Stock resulting in net proceeds to us of \$61.2 million pursuant to the 2012 and 2013 ATMs.
+Upon effectiveness of the 2013 Form S-3, we may sell up to a total of \$200.0 million of our equity securities.
+Sales of a substantial number of shares of our Common Stock, or the perception that such sales may occur, may adversely impact the price of our Common Stock.